Spending a few days on holiday in Delhi is a wonderful introduction to this great country and to its extensive and fascinating history.

 Why you should visit Delhi

-- Delhi is the Capital of India and one of the oldest continually inhabited cities in the world
+- Not only the Capital of India, Delhi is one of the oldest continually inhabited cities in the world

 - Experience the colourful day to day life of a city inhabited by over 16 million people